 Previously Stockton had been served by a ferry.
 A ferry was first mentioned at Stockton in the 1370s.
 There are two further bridges to the south in Stockton.
 One carries the A66 across the Tees and the other the railway but the riverside cannot be explored on foot beyond the Victoria Bridge.

 Stockton and the Railways

-The second plaque marks the building that was arguably the world’s first railway ticket office.
-In Stockton the railway ran along the course of the quayside by the Tees and linked up with four sets of coal staithes which were jetties from which coal could be loaded into the ships.
-Staithe of course is a Viking word which originally meant landing place or landing stage but in the coal trade of northern England it signified a loading place.
+The second plaque nearby is on the building that was arguably the world’s first railway ticket office.
+In Stockton, the railway ran along the course of the quayside by the Tees and linked up with four sets of coal staithes which were jetties from which coal could be loaded into the ships.

 “Vessels now anchor at Middleburgh snug and comfortable, which before strove to mount the river and reach Stockton after overcoming the sad surf tossed over the bar by the easterly gales; so that Stockton as a maritime place has become insignificant”

-Considering all the heavy industries for which Stockton is known, it is perhaps surprising that one of Stockton’s most widely famed industrial enterprises can be attributed to a humble High Street chemist.
+Considering all the heavy industries for which Stockton was once known, it is perhaps surprising that one of Stockton’s most widely famed industrial enterprises can be attributed to a humble High Street chemist.
 His name was John Walker, the inventor of the Friction Match.

 Walker’s scientific mind was quick to realise that the substance used in this way could have a number of potential applications and he appears to have handed out bundles of matchsticks dipped in the substance to various people in Stockton.
 Walker seems to have perfected the mixture consisting of specific portions of Potassium Chlorate and Antimony Sulphide as he put the substance on sale in April 1827 in the form of friction matches.
 They came supplied with a piece of folded sandpaper for scraping against.
 The price was a shilling plus 2d extra for the tin.
 The sandpaper was supplied free.